mhvwerts/randommw/README.md

 ## Description

-Numerical simulations for scientific and technological applications regularly require the generation of sequences of (pseudo-)random numbers.
+Numerical simulations for scientific and technological applications regularly require the generation of sequences of (pseudo-)random numbers.[1]
 This is the case, for instance, for [Monte Carlo methods](https://en.wikipedia.org/wiki/Monte_Carlo_method).
 Another example is the simulation of the motion of Brownian particles in fluids, where the numbers, in addition to being random, should follow a Gaussian distribution.

 This small C library provides all the basic functionality for such scientific random number generation.
 It is monolithic: only `randommw.c` and `randommw.h` need to be included in the project, and it does not need any other non-standard library.
 It is an integrated and curated collection of tried & tested code described in the literature.
 More background is provided at the end of this README document.